postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 ## Inviting collaboration on a public workspace

 An informative and inviting public workspace can help increase adoption of your APIs.
-To invite collaboration from other users on your public workspace, you should have:
+To invite collaboration from other users on your public workspace, you need to have:

 * A complete [public team profile](#enabling-your-team-profile).
 * A complete [workspace overview](#editing-public-workspace-details), including a name, summary, and description.